g-morishita/twitter_search_hocus-pocus_api/READMD.md

 They are:

-1. to get a list of tweets with a given hashtag in a JSON format.
+1. to get a list of tweets with a given hashtag in JSON format.
-2. The second one is to get a list of tweets certain user tweets in a JSON format.
+2. to get a list of tweets certain user has on his/her own feed in JSON format.

 Here is how the API works.